A hydrodynamical CLONE of the Virgo cluster: II. Confronting observed and synthetic galaxy population twins in a dense environment: Cluster galaxy population

-The same exercise for mass bins shown in the bottom of the same figure reveals a similar trend for the star formation density in both observations and simulation with a slight shift in the peak.
-This shift could be due to the uncertainty on the IMF used to derive stellar mass estimates on the observation side or to baryonic physics on the simulation side.
+The same exercise for mass bins shown in the bottom of the same figure reveals a similar trend for the star formation density in both observations and the simulation with a slight shift in the peak.
+This shift could be due to the uncertainty on the IMF used to derive stellar mass estimates for the observations or to baryonic physics for the simulations.
 Future investigations will derive stellar mass estimates of simulated galaxies using the same methodology as that used on observed galaxies to determine how much of the shift is due to observational uncertainties, and how much is due to baryonic physics.
-Again the star formation density does not appear considerably lower for intermediate mass galaxies although more peaked.
-Indeed the star formation density for galaxies at more than 6~Mpc from the cluster center shown with open black circles has a wider peak {confirming that the proximity with the cluster tightens the peak}.
-Note that it is also slightly shifted.
-It appears that galaxies of stellar masses between 10$^{10}$ and 10$^{11}$~M$_\odot$ are less likely to be quenched in agreement with what is called the golden mass scale by \citet{2025arXiv250213589T}, and this range in galaxy stellar mass reduces with the distance to the cluster.
-It will be confirmed hereafter.
-As for the extreme mass ends, the same as for magnitude bins applies. \\
+Again, the star formation density does not appear considerably lower for intermediate-mass galaxies, although it is more peaked.
+The star formation density for galaxies at more than 6~Mpc from the cluster center shown with open black circles has a wider peak {confirming that the proximity with the cluster tightens the peak}.
+We note that it is also slightly shifted.
+It appears that galaxies of stellar masses between 10$^{10}$ and 10$^{11}$~M$_\odot$ are less likely to be quenched, in agreement with what is called the golden mass scale by \citet{2025arXiv250213589T}, and this range in galaxy stellar mass reduces with the distance to the cluster.
+We confirm this below.
+For the extreme mass ends, the same applies as for magnitude bins.

-To summarize, Fig. \ref{fig:starformation} shows that although our galaxies are more numerous due to their dense environment, their star formation rate density within 12 Mpc remains below that of the SDSS field-biased sample.
-This suggests that, at fixed stellar mass, they have lower SFRs, likely due to stronger quenching in the cluster dense environment.\\
+In summary, Fig. \ref{fig:starformation} shows that although our galaxies are more numerous due to their dense environment, their SFR density within 12~Mpc remains below that of the SDSS field-biased sample.
+This suggests that, at fixed stellar mass, they have lower SFRs, likely due to stronger quenching in the cluster dense environment.